KarchinLab/probabilistic2020/doc/quickstart.rst

 Quick Start
 ===========

-This provides a quick start to running probabilistic2020 to setup the minimum number of steps to execute probabilistic 20/20 statistical test.
+This provides a quick start to running probabilistic2020 with the minimum number of steps to execute the statistical test.

 Installation
 ------------